His Dark Materials: Awards and recognition

-Christian opposition
+Criticism by Christians

-A traditional depiction of the Fall of Man Doctrine by Thomas Cole (Expulsion from the Garden of Eden, 1828).
+A traditional depiction of the Fall of Man doctrine by Thomas Cole (Expulsion from the Garden of Eden, 1828).
 His Dark Materials presents the Fall as a positive act of maturation.

 His Dark Materials has occasioned controversy, primarily among some Christian groups.

-Cynthia Grenier, in the Catholic Culture, said: "In the world of Pullman, God Himself (the Authority) is a merciless tyrant.
+Cynthia Grenier, in the Catholic Culture, wrote that "in the world of Pullman, God Himself (the Authority) is a merciless tyrant.
 His Church is an instrument of oppression, and true heroism consists of overthrowing both".
 William A. Donohue of the Catholic League described Pullman's trilogy as "atheism for kids".
 Pullman said of Donohue's call for a boycott, "Why don't we trust readers? [...]
 Oh, it causes me to shake my head with sorrow that such nitwits could be loose in the world".

 In a November 2002 interview, Pullman was asked to respond to the Catholic Herald calling his books "the stuff of nightmares" and "worthy of the bonfire".
 He replied: "My response to that was to ask the publishers to print it in the next book, which they did!
 I think it's comical, it's just laughable".
-The original remark in Catholic Herald (which was "there are numerous candidates that seem to me to be far more worthy of the bonfire than Harry Potter") was written in the context of parents in South Carolina pressing their Board of Education to ban the Harry Potter books.
+The original remark in the Catholic Herald (which was "there are numerous candidates that seem to me to be far more worthy of the bonfire than Harry Potter") was written in the context of parents in South Carolina pressing their Board of Education to ban the Harry Potter books.

 Pullman expressed surprise over what he considered to be a relatively low level of criticism for His Dark Materials on religious grounds, saying "I've been surprised by how little criticism I've got.
 Harry Potter's been taking all the flak...
 Meanwhile, I've been flying under the radar, saying things that are far more subversive than anything poor old Harry has said.
 My books are about killing God".
 Others support this interpretation, arguing that the series, while clearly anticlerical, is also anti-theological because the death of God is represented as a fundamentally unimportant question.

 Pullman found support from some other Christians, most notably from Rowan Williams, the former archbishop of Canterbury (spiritual head of the Anglican Communion), who argued that Pullman's attacks focus on the constraints and dangers of dogmatism and the use of religion to oppress, not on Christianity itself.
 Williams also recommended the His Dark Materials series of books for inclusion and discussion in Religious Education classes, and stated that "To see large school-parties in the audience of the Pullman plays at the National Theatre is vastly encouraging".
 Pullman and Williams took part in a National Theatre platform debate a few days later to discuss myth, religious experience, and its representation in the arts.